Capital Asset Management

 Asset systems

 Capital assets may be a stand-alone single unit, or they could be a combination of parts that functions as a stand-alone unit.
 In the latter case, the capital asset is referred to as an asset system.
 Each piece of an asset system must add functionality to the asset in order to be capitalized.
-For example, a microscope with a specialty camera and lens that totals more than $5,000 could be capitalized as an asset system.
-Essential functionality-adding accessories, like a power cord, could also be capitalized as part of the system; however, a dust cover would not be capitalized as it doesn’t add functionality.

 Non-capital assets